KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

       <service relativepath="/knowage/restful-services/1.0/images/" />
    </WHITELIST>

-Like other widgets the *"Cross"*, *"Style"*, and the *"Filters"* tab are available in order to set the general style options for the widget and to filter the results displayed in the Custom Chart widget.
+Like other widgets the **"Cross"**, **"Style"**, and the **"Filters"** tab are available in order to set the general style options for the widget and to filter the results displayed in the Custom Chart widget.

 Cross Navigation
 ~~~~~~~~~~~~~~~~~~

 .. warning::
-    **Cross tab is only for technical users**
+    **Cross navigation tab is only for technical users**

     Due to the fact that parameters can only be managed by technical user the cross navigation cannot be implemented by the final user.

-All widgets (except selector and active selections) have the Cross tab available, that allows the user to interact with the widget in different ways:
+All widgets (except selector and active selections) have the **Cross** tab available, that allows the user to interact with the widget in different ways:

 - setting a Cross-navigation between different documents
-- setting a Preview of a specific dataset to popup
+- setting a Preview of a specific dataset in a popup
 - opening an external link

 The interactions are mutually exclusive, so just one type can be chosen for every widget.